1908 Venezuelan coup d'état: Development

 General Gómez had been in charge of the presidency, since at the time he was executive vice president of the Republic.
 Taking advantage of President Cipriano Castro's departure from the country, he made changes to his status as president in charge of the country, also giving himself special powers over and above what was established in the Venezuelan Constitution of 1904.
 The coup de mano of 19 December was reduced to a rapid sequence of movements that put an end to a week of hesitations.
 Juan Vicente Gómez imposed his authority in the military barracks of the city, to later appear in the Yellow House (then the Executive headquarters) where he imprisoned the Minister of the Interior, Rafael López Baralt, and Governor Pedro María Cárdenas.

 On 19 December 1908, arguing a conspiracy to assassinate him, under the pretext of a cable, supposedly directed from Berlin by Castro to Governor Pedro María Cárdenas, insinuating the convenience of assassinating Gómez, the reaction began.
 Gómez quickly removed the military chiefs and ministers of Castro's government, keeping only those who followed him in his coup, and the ministers who remained loyal to Castro were imprisoned.
 In addition, Gómez ordered that Castro and his supporters be put on trial for an alleged attempt to assassinate him.

 Relying on allied merchants and ranchers, Juan Vicente Gómez assumed command as dictator, counting on the support of multiple opponents of the Castro regime and foreign governments with interests in Venezuela.
 The Secretary of State of the United States lent three war battleships and a high commissioner to support Gómez in exchange for a change in Venezuelan foreign investment policy.

 Consequences

-The coup d'etat began a long government of 27 years of duration.
-Juan Vicente Gómez began his administration by granting freedom to political prisoners and inviting those who remained in exile to return to the country.
+The coup d'etat began a régime of 27 years of duration.
+Juan Vicente Gómez began his administration by freeing political prisoners and inviting those who remained in exile to return.
 He also restored freedom of the press, but refused to dissolve Congress and convene a National Constituent Assembly, as the entire country had demanded.
-Juan Vicente Gómez was initially liberal and respectful of the laws, but eventually his government turned towards a dictatorship, taking measures to contain and exile the opposition based on supposed revolt against him.
+Juan Vicente Gómez was initially liberal and respectful of the laws, but eventually, his government became a dictatorship, taking measures to contain and exile the opposition based on supposed revolt against him.